zephyrproject-rtos/windows-curses/README.md

     Only the Python X.Y versions that have `pyXY\` directories are supported.

- 5. Install the `wheel` package for all Python versions.
-Taking Python 3.4 as an example, the following command will do it:
+ 5. Install/upgrade the `wheel` and `setuptools` packages for all Python versions.
+Taking Python 3.4 as an example, the following command will do
+    it:

-        py -3.4 -m pip install wheel
+        py -3.4 -m pip install --upgrade wheel setuptools

     `py` is the Python launcher, which makes it easy to run a particular Python version.